elixirschool/elixirschool/lessons/en/advanced/metaprogramming.md

 Once we understand `quote/2` and `unquote/1` we're ready to dive into macros.
 It is important to remember that macros, like all metaprogramming, should be used sparingly.

-In the simplest of terms macros are special functions designed to return a quoted expression that will be inserted into our application code.
+At their core macros are special-case functions designed to return a quoted expression that will be inserted into our application code.
 Imagine the macro being replaced with the quoted expression rather than called like a function.
 With macros we have everything necessary to extend Elixir and dynamically add code to our applications.